voroninv/aws-spring-lambda-one/README.md

 ## aws-spring-lambda-one
-A Java AWS Lambda function implmented as Spring Cloud Function and designed to effortlessly respond to AWS S3 events and store data into DynamoDB using the AWS SDK.
+Simple Spring Cloud Function designed to respond to AWS S3 events and store data to DynamoDB using the AWS SDK.

 <br/>